tschettervictor/bsd-apps/zoneminder/README.md

 MYSQL_VERSION
 - MYSQL database version to use (currently defaults to 80)

+PHP_VERSION
+- PHP version to use (currently defaults to 85)

 ## Mount points (should be mounted outside the jail)
 - none